Gambling Addiction & Getting Help

 What Is Compulsive Gambling and Gambling Addiction?

 Compulsive gambling, also known as gambling addiction, is where there is an overwhelming need to gamble.
+Compulsive gamblers often rationalize their behavior and may go to great lengths to obtain gambling money, including borrowing or engaging in other risky actions.
 It doesn’t matter how much the individual has won or lost, if it has affected their work, personal relationships or finances, they will have no control over this particular area of their life.

 Gambling Addiction and the Brain’s Chemistry